faithfm/laravel-auth0-pattern/README.md

 ```

 ## Usage in different packages that require auth

-* To allow the audit package to use the new guards you should replace in `config/audit.php`.
+* To allow the `owen-it/laravel-auditing` package to use the new guards you should replace in `config/audit.php`.
 Replace the guards use by the user

 ```diff
     'user' => [